relaycorp/awala-gateway-internet/docs/architecture.md

 ### NATS Streaming

-[NAT Streaming](https://docs.nats.io/nats-streaming-concepts/intro) is used for inter-component communication using asynchronous messaging.
+[NAT Streaming](https://docs.nats.io/nats-streaming-concepts/intro) is used for inter-component communication using asynchronous messaging, when we need messages to be persisted until a subscriber processes them.
 The following channels are used:

-- `pdc-parcel.${privateGatewayId}` where `${privateGatewayId}` is the id of the private gateway.
-Parcels received via Internet-based PDCs (e.g., PoHTTP) are published on these channels.
 - `internet-parcels`.
 Parcels bound for an internet.
 - `crc-cargo`.
 Cargo received via CRC (e.g., CogRPC) are published here.

+### Redis

+[Redis PubSub](https://redis.io/docs/interact/pubsub/) is used for inter-component communication using asynchronous messaging, when we don't need messages to be persisted.
+The following channels are used:

+- `pdc-parcel.${privateGatewayId}` where `${privateGatewayId}` is the id of the private gateway.
+Parcels received via Internet-based PDCs (e.g., PoHTTP) are published on these channels.

 ### HashiCorp Vault